Water Orton railway station: Platform layout

 The station is known to be a bottleneck for many CrossCountry services, with stopping Leicester to Birmingham, all Birmingham to Leicester and services from the North east to Birmingham all using one platform.
 However, resolving this is not easy and proposals have been put forward to build a new station at Water Orton to relieve capacity constraints through the station.

 Platform 1 is used for stopping trains to Leicester and Birmingham, whilst platform 2 is used for trains towards Derby, of which only one calls per day.

 Services

-Services are mainly every two hours to Birmingham New Street and Leicester, with additional services in the peaks.
+CrossCountry serves the station with services every two hours off-peak westbound to Birmingham New Street and eastbound to Leicester, with 1tph in each direction in the peaks.
 The last train to New Street of the day departs at 16:02.

-There is generally one train a day Monday-Friday to Derby via Tamworth; one also calls in the opposite direction.
+There is generally one train a day Monday-Friday evenings to Nottingham via Derby and Tamworth.